Stockyard

 Which businesses will be occupying the new units?

-The process of filling the production units has not yet started, but we are already receiving enquiries from prospective tenants.
-If you’d like to register an interest, please email wjs@apbleicester.co.uk
+The process of finding occupiers for the new units is underway and we are already receiving enquiries from prospective tenants.
+If you’d like to register an interest, please email TFoster@melton.gov.uk